gabrielkunkel/tracking-system/README.md

 - [X] Using mocked data created with [Mockaroo.com](https://www.mockaroo.com).
 I created a few datasets with foreign keys.
 - [X] Use environmental variables using dotenv.
 - [X] Express application with classes.
-- [X] Dependency injection with InversifyJS.
-(For now I'm just using this with the database service, but more to come.)
+- [X] Dependency injection in "Pure DI" fashion.
+(Just for database for now.)